 American inventors are in danger.

 Inventors rely on patents to protect their ideas—and their livelihood.
-But American patent laws have been weakened in recent years and there are new efforts that would further undermine patent rights and discourage inventors from pursuing their dreams.
+But U.S. patent laws have been weakened in recent years, undermining intellectual property rights and discouraging inventors from pursuing their dreams.
 If inventors stop inventing, everyone loses.
 We lose out on world-changing ideas.
-We lose out on more jobs, higher wages, a stronger economy, and more.
+We lose out on new jobs, higher wages, a stronger economy, and more.

 Take Action Now

-That’s why we support legislation to strengthen patent rights, such as the PREVAIL Act.
-This bipartisan bill will restore the protections our inventors, universities, and start-ups need to keep driving American innovation forward.
+We support legislation to empower inventors and strengthen patent rights, such as the RESTORE Patent Rights Act and the PREVAIL Act.
+These bipartisan bills will restore the protections our inventors, start-ups, and research universities need to advance American innovation.
+Together, these bills will:

 What is Predatory Infringement?